signinwithethereum/docs/docs/index.md

 ### [⛓️ **Enrich your app's UX with onchain data**](./quickstart/retrieve-onchain-data.mdx)

-Seamlessly connects user identity with on-chain activities, enabling applications to verify user ownership of NFTs, tokens, and other blockchain assets.
+Seamlessly connects user identity with onchain activities, enabling applications to verify user ownership of NFTs, tokens, and other blockchain assets.

 ### 🛡️ **Self-Sovereign Identity**